ritacvn/hermes/README.md

 ## Requirements

-Initial launch: fetch the initial set of repos that contain the string `graphql`

-Infinite scrolling: Fetch the next set of repository.
+Initial launch: fetch the initial set of repos that contain the string `graphql` Infinite scrolling: Fetch the next set of repository.
+Error handling
 Each table cell should contain:
 - The name of the repo
 - The owner login name
 - The owner avatar
 - The number of stars

+We are using MVVM at Peek to build iOS apps and we would like you to use it to build this demo app.

 ## Setup
 This project uses [CocoaPods](https://cocoapods.org/) and leverages the [Apollo iOS client](https://github.com/apollographql/apollo-ios) to fetch data from a GraphQL API.
 In order to pull data from Github API, please generate an access [token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).